 So why take a guided tour?
 For all the reasons above, booking a guided tour for your next Montana vacation will help you maximize the experience.

 But booking your vacation through Travel Montana obviously comes at an increased cost.
 Of course, the hotels, local transportation, national park permits, activities, and most meals are included.
-Plus, we have to pay our office staff to arrange your vacation details and have to pay our guides while they are with you.
+Plus, we have to pay our office staff to arrange your vacation details and our guides while they are with you.
 So is the increased cost worth it?